alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 4. How to log every request?
 5. How to do autentification in Web Api?
 6. How to catch exeptions in Web Api?
-7. What is web api gateway?
+7. What is Web API gateway?
+8. How to use autentifiacation in Web API?

 SQL